Post–civil rights era in African-American history: 1990s

-Clarence Thomas was confirmed to the US Supreme Court in 1991.
+Clarence Thomas was confirmed to the U.S. Supreme Court in 1991.

 In July 1991, serial killer and cannibal Jeffrey Dahmer was arrested.
 Eleven of Dahmer's 17 victims were African-Americans.

 The 1992 Los Angeles riots erupted after the officers accused of beating Rodney King in March 1991 were acquitted.
 In 1992 Mae Carol Jemison became the first African-American woman to travel in space when she went into orbit aboard the Space Shuttle Endeavour.
 Carol Moseley Braun (D-Illinois) became the first African-American woman to be elected to the United States Senate on November 3, 1992.

 Director Spike Lee's film Malcolm X was released in 1992, a serious biography of the leader of the Nation of Islam.

 In 1993, civil rights activist C. Delores Tucker started publicly campaigning against misogyny in rap music.
 Tucker believed that the attacks upon Black women in hip-hop lyrics threatened the moral foundation of African American society.
 In response, Delores Tucker was lyrically disparaged by multiple rappers, including Tupac, and Eminem.

 Cornel West's text, Race Matters, was published in 1994.

 The Million Man March was held on October 16, 1995, in Washington, D.C., co-initiated by Louis Farrakhan and James Bevel.
 The Million Woman March was held on October 25, 1997, in Philadelphia.

 The racially charged murder trial of O.J.
 Simpson transfixed America between January and October 1995.
-The trial of the already famous NFL star and actor O. J. Simpson was the most publicized in US history.
+The trial of the already famous NFL star and actor O. J. Simpson was the most publicized in U.S. history.